 Use of the parks

-From Saturday, 4th July, The Parks Trust play areas and outdoor gym equipment will reopen in accordance with Government guidelines.
+From Saturday, 4th July, The Parks Trust play areas and outdoor gym equipment reopened in accordance with Government guidelines.
 If you decide to use the equipment, please ensure you are following the guidance and restrictions in place.
+Find out more at: https://www.theparkstrust.com/blogs/play-area-and-outdoor-gym-equipment-guidance

 The restrictions and guidance are: